 Special rates of interest apply for the period from the due and payable date for the first instalment to the normal due date for corporation tax (nine months and one day from the end of the accounting period).

 Thereafter, the interest rates change to the normal interest rates for under and overpaid taxes.
 This two-tier system takes into account the fact that companies will be making their instalment payments based on estimated figures but, by the time of the normal due date, should be fairly certain about their liability.

 Interest received by companies is chargeable to tax, and interest paid by companies is deductible for tax purposes.

 A penalty may be charged if a company deliberately fails to make instalment payments, or makes instalment payments of insufficient size.

 There is a group payment arrangement facility which allows groups to make instalment payments on a group-wide basis, rather than company by company.
 This should help to minimise their exposure to interest.

 How we can help

-If you think your company in the Harrow area may be affected by the corporation tax quarterly instalment payments regime, procedures will need to be set in place to estimate the liability.
+If you think your company in the Harrow area may be affected by the corporation tax quarterly instalment payments regime, procedures will need to be set in place to estimate the corporation tax liability.

 We will be more than happy to provide you with assistance or any additional information required so please do contact us at Akshar & Co.